LucasDelfino92/morrowindsharp/mw++.md

     - [X] 04 Weapon Sheathing Patch
     - [ ] 05 Chuzei Fix
   - Rename the mod to **Morrowind Optimization Patch Weapon Sheathing Patch**.
 This will install the patch as a separate mod.
+- Also install [**Weapon Sheathing - Bow Position Edit**](https://www.nexusmods.com/morrowind/mods/48473?tab=files), which tweaks bows so that they line up better with the sheathing animation.

 > Note that new weapon meshes added by mods will require a patch for weapon sheaths.